The Saliva Revolution: Chairside Diagnostics for Modern Dentistry |…

 3. Hygiene revenue increase — 60–70% of patients accept more frequent visits after seeing their scores.
 That's a direct hygiene revenue multiplier.

-4. Case acceptance acceleration — Trust built through objective diagnostics cascades to all treatment categories — crowns, implants, full-mouth cases.
+4. Case acceptance acceleration — Trust built through objective data cascades to all treatment categories — crowns, implants, full-mouth cases.

-5. Reduced failure costs — Catching deficiency (vitamin D) and active disease (MMP8) before surgical intervention reduces complications and costly redo procedures.
+5. Reduced failure costs — Catching deficiency (vitamin D) and elevated enzyme levels (aMMP-8) before surgical intervention reduces complications and costly redo procedures.

 6. Referral generation — Patients who experience thorough, technology-enhanced care refer others.
 The White Clinic patient who came in with vitamin D at 2 generated multiple referrals.

 7. Staff empowerment — Dental assistants and hygienists running the protocol are more engaged, more skilled, and delivering higher-value care.
-Some practices tie commissions to diagnostic protocol compliance.
+Some practices tie commissions to screening protocol compliance.

-8. Practice differentiation — In a market where most practices offer the same experience, chairside molecular diagnostics is a genuine differentiator — in patient perception, in referral conversations, and in marketing.
+8. Practice differentiation — In a market where most practices offer the same experience, chairside molecular screening is a genuine differentiator — in patient perception, in referral conversations, and in marketing.

-9. Storytelling and content — The diagnostic approach generates compelling patient stories and practice content that fuels marketing across every channel.
+9. Storytelling and content — The screening approach generates compelling patient stories and practice content that fuels marketing across every channel.

 Christian Coachman demonstrating the Dentognostics ORALyzer chairside saliva testing device